T1hu/Yu-ACG-nav/docs/README_us.md

 This project adheres to the `AGPL 3.0` open-source license.

 Thank you to every organization and friend contributing to the open-source community!

+Finally, I would like to thank KUN again for the open source project of the visual novel navigation page!